ShahadmA/NLP-GoogleMapsReviews/NLP_Report.md

 # Arabic Restaurants Reviews
-So far, we are working on fine-tuning the grammar to improve work in Modeling.
+We are currently working on the grammar to improve work in Modeling.